IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display provides tools for the user to navigate images in a study.
 It may include a worklist component that let the user select studies to read.
 It may also include tools to create evidence data such as annotations, key images, etc.

-In order to complete a study dictation, the Image Display:
+The Image Display:
 - May launch other applications and synchronize them to the same report context through the Hub
 - May be launched by another application, consume reporting events from the Hub and synchronize itself to the same report context

+TODO: Separate configuration / install capabilities vs runtime

 The Image Display shall have the following capabilities:
-- Configure the URL of the Hub
+- Configure the URL to connect to the Hub - TODO: Rework
 - Generate a unique session ID and start a new reporting session by subscribing to the Hub on its own
 - Launch one or more actors and provide them the URL of the Hub actor as `hub.url` and the reporting session ID as `hub.topic`
 - Launched by another application and use the provided `hub.url` and `hub.topic` to join a reporting session and synchronize itself with the report context received